CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/PathSchema.md

 ## Base URI

-In most parts of the world, every API operation will begin with the following URL to the Meraki cloud.
+In most parts of the world, every API operation begins with the following URL to the Meraki cloud.

 > `https://api.meraki.com/api/v1`

-For organizations hosted in Canada, China, India and United Stated FedRAMP please refer to their respective API base URI [mentioned here](https://developer.cisco.com/meraki/api-v1/getting-started/#base-uri).
+For organizations hosted in Canada, China, India, and United Stated FedRAMP refer to their respective API base URI [mentioned here](https://developer.cisco.com/meraki/api-v1/getting-started/#base-uri).

 ## Scopes